 To preserve as much of an existing user's experience on a new device as possible, make sure you back up the following user settings:

-- Any settings modified by the user, for example using a
+Any settings modified by the user, for example when using the Jetpack Preference library.

 One type of settings data you should avoid backing up is URIs because they can be unstable.
 In some cases a restoration to a new mobile device may result in an invalid URI that does not point to a valid file.
 One example of this is using URIs to save a user's ringtone preference.
 When the user reinstalls the app, the URI might point to no ringtone, or a different ringtone from the one intended.
 Instead of backing up the URI you can instead back up some metadata about the setting, such as a ringtone title or a hash of the ringtone.

 Android provides two ways for apps to back up their data to the cloud: Auto backup for apps and Key/Value Backup.
-Auto Backup, which is available starting Android 6.0 (API level 23), preserves data by uploading it to the user's Google Drive account.
+Auto Backup, which is available on Android version 6.0 and higher, preserves data by uploading it to the user's Google Drive account.
 Auto Backup includes files in most of the directories that are assigned to your app by the system.
 Auto Backup can store up to 25 MB of file-based data per app.
 The Key/Value Backup feature (formerly known as the Backup API and the Android Backup Service) preserves settings data in the form of key/value pairs by uploading it to the Android Backup Service.

 The following table describes some of the key differences between Key/Value Backup and Auto Backup: